kapil2211/DAG_pipeline/README.md

 #### 5. **Edge Rendering Issues**

-* Challenge: Rendering clean, directional edges with arrows.
+* Challenge: Dagre Implementation (As license is required for accessing it on React Flow).
-* Solution: Used `markerEnd` and customized `edgeStyles`.
+* Solution: Took the help of Tutorial and AI tools to understand its implementation.

 ---